-Microsoft 365 itself is usually not the root of the problem - the mail clients (ActiveSync, iOS devices, iCal) and their connectivity protocol tend to be the culprits.
-Another cause of the issue is sync timing.
+If you've noticed missing calendar appointments, e.g., lost meetings, delegate issues, or meeting updates from someone other than the original organizer, you're not alone.
+Microsoft 365 itself is usually not the root of the problem - the mail apps and settings, sync issues, etc can be the root cause of the issues.
 For instance, if someone accepts a meeting at 9am on an iPhone and a delegate declines it at 9:10am on a PC, but the iPhone is out of signal range and doesn't sync the meeting until say 9:30am., what happens to the meeting?
 Many people assume that the Office 365 calendar system tracks a meeting as a single copy and that any edits to a meeting will automatically update and appear for all attendees.
 Instead, in order to allow Microsoft 365 meetings to work with other calendaring systems and external users, all calendaring data requires the sending and receiving of email messages to all attendees.
 As each attendee receives an email message with calendar appointment information, their email and calendaring client reads the message and updates their individual copy of the meeting on their personal calendar.

 Some best practices are listed below:

-Use Preferred Clients
+Use Preferred Apps

-Use the same version of Outlook - Mailbox owners and any delegates should be using the same version of Outlook with the latest service pack and updates on all computers that are used for calendaring.
+Use the same version of Outlook - mailbox owners and any delegates should be using the same version of Outlook with the latest service pack and updates on all computers that are used for calendaring.
 If you are in a mixed environment of Windows, Mac or mobile devices, each platform should use the same version and each device should have the latest service pack and updates.

 Delegates

+• For the new calendar sharing it is recommended to use the simplified permissions levels (can edit, can view titles and locations, etc.) rather than customizing permissions for delegates.
+Custom permission levels are not supported in new model sharing and can lead to unexpected results.
 If more than one user must have access to your mailbox, carefully consider whether these users have to be delegates or if you can assign Reviewer/Editor permissions instead.
 See Permission Settings For Your Microsoft 365 Calendar for more information.

 Handling Meeting Requests

-Always Respond to Meeting Requests in the Inbox - We recommend that you always accept or decline a meeting request from the Inbox.
+Always Respond to Meeting Requests in the Inbox - Microsoft recommends that you always accept or decline a meeting request from the Inbox.
 If you accept or decline a meeting by using the meeting item in the Calendar in Outlook, the meeting request remains in the Inbox.
 It is important that you do not delete a meeting request from the Inbox until you are sure that the meeting has been processed.
-The following text appears in the InfoBar of the meeting request when the meeting request has been processed: Accepted by username on date, time
+The following text appears in the InfoBar of the meeting request when the meeting request has been processed: “Accepted by username on date, time”

-Don't move meeting requests - Don't move a meeting request from your Inbox to a different folder before you accept or decline the request or before the meeting appears in your calendar.
+Don't move meeting requests - Don't move a meeting request from your Inbox to a different folder before you accept or decline the request or before the meeting appears in the calendar.
 Soon after a meeting request arrives in your Inbox, a piece of Outlook code — nicknamed the "sniffer" — automatically adds the meeting to your calendar and marks it as tentative.
 This is a fail-safe to keep you from missing the meeting in case you don't see the request in your Inbox.
 However, the sniffer doesn't reply to the meeting organizer.
 You still need to do that by accepting, accepting as tentative, or declining the request.
 If you or a rule that you create moves an incoming meeting request from your Inbox before the sniffer can process the request, the meeting never appears in your calendar, and you might miss the meeting.

 Don't delete a meeting request on one computer after you accept the same meeting request on another computer - If you are using two computers that connect to the same mailbox (e.g., a desktop computer that is using Online mode and a laptop computer that is using Cached Exchange Mode).
 The meeting request that you accepted on the Desktop computer is immediately processed.
 The meeting request that you deleted on the laptop computer is synchronized later.
 After synchronization, the meeting on the desktop computer is also deleted.

-If you receive a meeting cancelation, click Remove from Calendar to remove the meeting from your calendar - Deleting the cancelation from your Inbox won't remove the meeting from your calendar when using some clients.
+If you receive a meeting cancelation, click Remove from Calendar to remove the meeting from your calendar - Deleting the cancelation from your Inbox won't remove the meeting from your calendar when using some apps.

 Don't auto-accept meeting requests - If you have granted one or more persons delegate access to your calendar or if you have delegate access to someone else's calendar, turn off automatic acceptance of meeting requests.
 By turning off automatic acceptance you avoid problems with delegate workflow by allowing you and/or your delegate the opportunity to review all meeting requests, respond appropriately, keep track of meetings and any changes, as well as minimize schedule conflicts.